 Legionella bacteria occur naturally in the environment, including in soil, lakes, and rivers.
 It readily colonizes in manmade water handling and storage facilities, including cooling towers, air conditioning systems, and hot water systems, and becomes dangerous at high concentrations.
 Because legionella grows best inside scale and sediment at specific temperatures and pH levels, poorly maintained and managed systems are at increased risk for spreading the disease.

 Once the legionella contamination has risen to contagious concentrations in a water supply, anyone who comes near a building served by that water can be at risk.
-In the recent case in New York, the culprit was two new cooling towers serving the New York Opera House Hotel.
+In a case in New York several years ago, the culprit was two new cooling towers serving the New York Opera House Hotel.
 The towers created a mist of aerosolized, infected water droplets around the building, so that anyone who breathed air near the building during the period of contagion could potentially become infected.

 Is My Building At Risk of Spreading Legionnaires’?